Peterpiotr/siguren-documentation/docs/source/glossary.rst

       They cannot be overwritten by the user.

    profile page
-      Page where you can see the projects of a certain user.
+      Page where you can see the projects of a certain user. ooo